lucgauth/Test/Executive-summary/Executive-Public-Summary.md

 *iSci 3A12 Climate Change, Fall 2022*

 ## The Faint Young Sun Paradox
-The faint young sun paradox is one of the largest problems in paleoclimatology, which was discovered by Carl Sagan and George Mullen in 1972.
+The Faint Young Sun Paradox (FYSP) is one of the largest problems in paleoclimatology, which was discovered by Carl Sagan and George Mullen in 1972.
 Based on mathematical models, it has been determined that early Earth’s surface temperature must have been below the freezing point of sea water (Figure 1).
 However, geological and fossil evidence prove that liquid water existed at this time, leading to the paradox (Sagan and Mullen, 1972).

 ### Figure 1: The Faint Young Sun paradox
 <img src="Figure1.png" width="700" style="border: 1px solid darkgrey">